StevenMDrucker/ResearchContent/CV.md

 **Steven M Drucker**.
 1988.
 Texture from Touch.
 In _Natural Computation_, Whitman Richards (ed.).
 MIT Press.
 Book.

 ### Refereed Conferences
+#### 2024
+Ken Gu, Ruoxi Shang, Tim Althoff, Chenglong Wang, and **Steven M. Drucker**.
+2024.
+How Do Analysts Understand and Verify AI-Assisted Data Analyses?
+In Proceedings of the CHI Conference on Human Factors in Computing Systems (CHI '24).
+Association for Computing Machinery, New York, NY, USA, Article 748, 1–22. https://doi.org/10.1145/3613904.3642497
+#### 2023
+McNutt, Andrew M., Chenglong Wang, Robert A. Deline, and **Steven M. Drucker**.
+"On the design of ai-powered code assistants for notebooks."
+In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems, pp. 1-16.
+2023.
 #### 2022
 Subrimonyam, Hari, Eytan Adar, and **Steven M Drucker**.
 Composites: A Tangible Interaction Paradigm for Visual Data Analysis in Design Practice.
 To appear om Proceedings of the 2022 International Working Conference on Advanced Visual Interfaces_, 2022.
 #### 2022